 Ted Hammerman is rated AV by his peers for preeminent legal ability and very high ethical standards.
 AV is a registered certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.

-Ted Hammerman volunteers as counsel to the Washington Area Lawyers for the Arts, and is a member of NATPE, the National Association of Television Programming Executives, and the Sports Lawyers Association.
-He participates actively in the Association of Emory University Alumni’s Washington, DC Chapter, and is currently serving a three-year term on the Emory College Alumni Board.
+Ted Hammerman has volunteered as counsel to the Washington Area Lawyers for the Arts, and has been a member of NATPE, the National Association of Television Programming Executives, and the Sports Lawyers Association.
+He participates actively in the Association of Emory University Alumni’s Washington, DC Chapter, and recently served a three-year term on the Emory College Alumni Board.

 Mr. Hammerman served as a Chief Assistant Judge for the Democratic Party during the 2002 primary and general elections in Montgomery County, Maryland, and has served as a Spanish-speaking Chief Judge in Montgomery County in the 2004 elections.